danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

  - Author: Daniel Petry
  - Date: October 2018

+## Abstract

+Although several papers have been published that give a broad technical overview of RIOT, there are as yet no documents focused specifically on guiding technical decision making within the developer community.
+This document aims to reflect a consensus on the reasoning behind RIOT design and implementation, and so inform efforts for the future.
+It has been reviewed widely by both contributors and maintainers to ensure it reflects collective understanding;
+differences in understanding that were exposed in the process were resolved.

+The result is a record of concrete criteria to help new contributors get up to speed more quickly, and to help both new and experienced developers to resolve technical debates.

 ## Status

 The content of this document is licensed with a Creative Commons CC-BY-SA license.

+## Terminology

+Throughout this document, the term "users" refers to developers who are using RIOT as a basis to run application software, without editing RIOT's source code.
+The term "developers" refers to contributors to the source code of RIOT.

-# Introduction
+# 1. Introduction

-RIOT is an operating system aimed at low resource (ROM, RAM, power) devices.
-It is general-purpose within the sphere of constrained IoT and supports a range of use cases.
-To achieve that support, a number of design philosophies are typically followed by developers.

-This document provides a reference of those use cases and design philosophies.
-The aim of the document is to record consensus in order to guide future development work.
-It aims to help developers make decisions, in particular providing concrete criteria to help resolve technical discussions where there are different points of view being expressed.
+The RIOT developer community has grown from a state of a few developers in relatively close contact to a highly distributed worldwide organisation with members joining continuously.
+As a result, passing on underlying understanding and assumptions that drive design decisions via word-of-mouth is no longer feasible.
+These assumptions have therefore been recorded in this document for reference.

+This document contains a set of generalised, loose requirements for RIOT (in a voluntary open source context, gathering strict requirements is neither possible nor welcome).
+These "design goals", as they may be called, are given as a set of use cases followed by a set of design philosophies.
+These correspond loosely to user requirements and derived requirements respectively.
+There is no derivation of design philosophies from use cases presented, as this would be of little practical use; it should nevertheless be clear that all design philosophies serve the use cases.

-# 1. Use Cases
+# 2. Use Cases

 RIOT is a general purpose IoT operating system for low-end devices.
-Below is a non-exhaustive list of use cases it addresses.
+As a result, its use cases are varied: below is a non-exhaustive list of them, including the general requirements placed on the devices for each use case.

-These are provided for illustration of the usage intention of RIOT in the real world, rather than drawing any inferences from them; it is up to the reader to draw their own inferences.

-## 1.1.
+## 2.1.
 Environmental sensing

 Networks of remote sensor nodes can be deployed to monitor the environment or assist with urban planning.
 These devices can be distributed on their own or